If you’re in the process of choosing an online bookie, it’s quite likely that you’ll have considered bet365. So if you’re wondering how to…

 Overall then, if Thundering Home lives up to his name and wins, then both parts of the each way bet will win.
 The return would be £55 + £17.50 = £72.50.

-If he finishes 2nd, 3rd or 4th then only the place bet would win, which means the £10 stake would return £17.50.
+If he finishes 2nd, 3rd or 4th then only the place part of the wager would win, which means the £10 stake would return £17.50.
 So we’d still make a profit even if we didn’t quite call the race correctly.

 We’ve already looked at horse racing in detail, and greyhound racing works in exactly the same way.
-It’s pretty obvious when you’re betting on the winner of a race, but what about other sports?
+It’s pretty obvious when you’re picking the winner of a race, but what about other sports?

 Did We Answer Your Question?